 Under 15 lb Single installer Fast, minimal coordination

-30 lb+ Two installers or lift Increased labor and safety planning
+30 lb+ Two installers or lift High labor and safety overhead

-Weight thresholds are particularly critical for ladder-based installations where safe handling limits are lower.
+These thresholds are especially critical for ladder-based installations, where safe handling limits are lower than for lift-assisted work.

 Mounting Bracket Design and Install Efficiency